The Last Man on Earth (TV series): Critical reception

-Several critics, such as Maureen Ryan of The Huffington Post and David Hinckley of the New York Daily News, have questioned the show's future.
+Several critics, such as Maureen Ryan of The Huffington Post and David Hinckley of the New York Daily News, questioned the show's future.
 Mike Hale of The New York Times deemed the show "well made, meticulous in its comic details and pleasantly acted", though noting that part of the show's appeal "dissipates" past the pilot episode.
 Brian Lowry of Variety opined that "the premise calls for a level of creativity from the producers that these episodes don't consistently deliver.
 That's not to say 'I wouldn't watch him if he were the last man on Earth.'
 But like the fate of humanity within the series, while the future certainly isn't hopeless, neither does it look particularly bright."

 Subsequent seasons also received positive reviews from critics.
-On Rotten Tomatoes, the second season has an 86% approval rating with an average score of 7.76 out of 10 based on 14 reviews.
+On Rotten Tomatoes, the second season has an 86% approval rating with an average score of 7.8 out of 10 based on 14 reviews.
 The site's critical consensus is, "Season two of The Last Man on Earth brings a change of venue and renewed focus on the chemistry between Forte and Schaal, and may win back some viewers who were turned off in season one."
-The third season has a 78% approval rating with an average score of 7.09 out of 10 based on 9 reviews, with a critical consensus of, "Though it at times feels stuck in place, The Last Man on Earth's third season manages to find a way to make the end of the world fun again."
-The fourth season has a 92% approval rating with an average score of 7 out of 10 based on 12 reviews, with a critical consensus of, "The Last Man on Earth's fourth and final season is an apocalyptic affirmation of friendship, plumbing such joyful chemistry between its ensemble that it will satisfy audiences in spite of the cliffhanger conclusion."
+The third season has a 78% approval rating with an average score of 7.1 out of 10 based on 9 reviews, with a critical consensus of, "Though it at times feels stuck in place, The Last Man on Earth's third season manages to find a way to make the end of the world fun again."
+The fourth season has a 92% approval rating with an average score of 7 out of 10 based on 13 reviews, with a critical consensus of, "The Last Man on Earth's fourth and final season is an apocalyptic affirmation of friendship, plumbing such joyful chemistry between its ensemble that it will satisfy audiences in spite of the cliffhanger conclusion."